Serving Size: 36-40 ea.

 3 cups fresh or frozen cranberries

-2 cups (1 pound) cream cheese, at room temperature
+2 cups (1 pound) Wisconsin Cream Cheese, at room temperature

 For the puffs: